SuperElastix/SimpleElastix/README.md

 elastix.SetMovingImage(referenceImage)
 elastix.SetParameterMap('defaultNonrigidRegistration')

-# We warp the segmentation to each image in the population
+# Warp the segmentation to each image in the population
 for fixedImage in population
   # Register images
   elastix.SetFixedImage(fixedImage)